 - Drink plenty of fluids.

-- Avoid changing positions quickly, especially getting up from a sitting or lying-down position.
+- Avoid changing positions quickly, especially when you get up from a sitting or lying down position.

 - Sleep with the foot of your bed raised.

-- Wearing elastic stockings may keep blood from pooling in your legs, which may reduce blood flow to the brain.
+- Wear elastic stockings if needed to keep blood from pooling in your legs, which may reduce blood flow to the brain.

-- Diuretics and other prescription and non-prescription medicines can contribute to the problem, so check with your health care provider.
+- Diuretics and other medicines (both prescription and non-prescription) can contribute to the problem.
+So check with your doctor.

-- Turn your whole body and not just your head when looking around.
+- Turn your whole body, not just your head, when looking around.

 - Avoid caffeine and alcohol.

-If you feel like you are going to faint, lie down and raise your legs -- that helps keep blood flowing to your brain.
-If you can't lie down, sit down and put your head between your knees.
-Or stand with your legs crossed and thighs pressed together -- this can also help keep blood from pooling in your legs.
+If you feel like you are going to faint, lie down and raise your legs to keep blood flowing to your brain.
+If you can't lie down, sit down and put your head between your knees, stand with your legs crossed and thighs pressed together.
+This can also help keep blood from pooling in your legs.

-When an irregular heartbeat causes fainting, your health care provider may prescribe medications such as beta-blockers or antiarrhythmics.
-Your health care provider may also prescribe steroids (such as fludrocortisone) or salt tablets to help control the amount of sodium and fluids in your body.
+When an irregular heartbeat causes fainting, your doctor may prescribe medications such as beta-blockers or antiarrhythmics.
+Your doctor may also prescribe steroids (such as fludrocortisone) or salt tablets to help you control the amount of sodium and fluids in your body.